jamesrharwood/thesis/chapters/6_bcw/_com-b.md

 | Reflective motivation    | Reflective processes involving plans (self-conscious intentions) and evaluations (beliefs about what is good and bad)                                                                      | Intending to stop smoking                                                                       |
 | Automatic motivation     | Automatic process involving emotional reactions, desires (wants and needs), impulses, inhibitions, drive states and reflex responses                                                       | Feeling anticipated pleasure at the prospect of eating a piece of chocolate cake                |

-: COM-B model components and examples, reproduced from @michieBehaviourChangeWheel2011 used under Creative Commons Attribution License {#tbl-com-b tbl-colwidths=\[20,40,40\]}
+: COM-B model components and examples, reproduced from Michie et al. @michieBehaviourChangeWheel2011 used under Creative Commons Attribution License {#tbl-com-b tbl-colwidths=\[20,40,40\]}